Boyle's law

-where P is the pressure of the gas, V is the volume of the gas, and k is a constant.
+where P is the pressure of the gas, V is the volume of the gas, and k is a constant for a particular temperature and amount of gas.

-Boyle's Law states that when the temperature of a given mass of confined gas is constant, the product of its pressure and volume is also constant.
+Boyle's law states that when the temperature of a given mass of confined gas is constant, the product of its pressure and volume is also constant.
 When comparing the same substance under two different sets of conditions, the law can be expressed as: